cartersocha/derek-vibe/SPEC.md

 - **Note**: Ability scores (STR, DEX, CON, INT, WIS, CHA) have been removed from the system
 - Characters index includes a compact inline search field beside the create button and renders results in a responsive five-card-wide grid with graceful empty states when no matches are found
 - Characters can also be created on-the-fly from session notes mentions; the inline creation path captures only the required name and routes the user back to their in-progress draft with the new character linked
+- Character backstory editors reuse the caret-anchored mention dropdown (including inline character creation) so relationships stay in sync while drafting, and saved names are normalized to title case for consistent display across the app

 ### Image Management